-- (a) Any reference to a Construction, Compliance, Occupation or Subdivision Certificate is a reference to such a certificate as defined in the Environmental Planning and Assessment Act 1979. - (b) Any reference to the "applicant" means a reference to the applicant for development consent or any person who may be carrying out development from time to time pursuant to this consent. - (c) Any reference to the "site", means the land known as 142,142a and 142b Bellevue Road, Bellevue Hill NSW 2023 being more particularly described as Lot 1 DP 506650, Lot 2 DP 506650 and Lot C DP 11692
+- (a) Any reference to a Construction, Compliance, Occupation or Subdivision Certificate is a reference to such a certificate as defined in the Environmental Planning and Assessment Act 1979. - (b) Any reference to the "applicant" means a reference to the applicant for development consent or any person who may be carrying out development from time to time pursuant to this consent. - (c) Any reference to the "site", means the land known as Lot 32, Section 3 DP 5932 also known as 65 Beresford Road, Bellevue Hill.